Post

 file.close()

-The script wrote the shellcode into an “encrypt.bin” file.
-Now, when launching the shellcode using scdbg, it reveals the same MessageBox call with the identical arguments that were generated when running the original binary.
+The script writes the shellcode into an “encrypt.bin” file.
+When running this shellcode with scdbg, it reveals the same MessageBox call with the identical arguments as when running the original binary.

-To decrypt the data, we have been given UUIDs in the description of the challenge.
-Using these UUIDs, we can generate a shellcode.
+To decrypt the data, we have been given the UUIDs in the challenge description.
+Using these UUIDs, we can generate the shellcode.

 1